The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 This guidance note refers to a UK property business but the rules apply equally to an overseas property business.

-A person’s UK property business is classed as consisting of every business that the person carries on for the generating of income from land inthe UK as well as every transaction which the person enters into for that purpose otherwise
+A person’s UK property business is classed as consisting of every business that the person carries on for the generating of income from land in the UK as well as every transaction

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.